dell/csm-docs/content/docs/csidriver/installation/test/unity.md

 ---
-title: Test Unity CSI Driver
+title: Test Unity XT CSI Driver
-linktitle: Unity
+linktitle: Unity XT
-description: Tests to validate Unity CSI Driver installation
+description: Tests to validate Unity XT CSI Driver installation
 ---

-## Test deploying a simple Pod and Pvc with Unity storage
+## Test deploying a simple Pod and Pvc with Unity XT storage
 In the repository, a simple test manifest exists that creates three different PersistentVolumeClaims using default NFS and iSCSI and FC storage classes and automatically mounts them to the pod.

 **Steps**